lfwdev/moatmusic/README.md

 Any user can edit and add albums, only admins can delete.

-- To run a clean copy of this project on your local environment
+- To run clean copy of this project on your local environment

     ```sh
         php artisan migrate:fresh